The Damned (band): Formation and Stiff years (1976–1978)

 When the Sex Pistols released their single, they took the Damned, along with the Clash and Johnny Thunders' Heartbreakers, as openers for their December "Anarchy Tour of the UK".
 Many of the tour dates were cancelled by organizers or local authorities, with only seven of approximately 20 scheduled shows taking place.
 The Damned were expelled from the tour before its end by Sex Pistols manager Malcolm McLaren.

 The Damned released their debut studio album, Damned Damned Damned, on 18 February 1977.
 Produced by Nick Lowe, it was the first studio album released by a British punk band and included a new single, "Neat Neat Neat".
 The band toured to promote the album, in March opening for T. Rex on their final tour before Marc Bolan's death that September.
 Later that spring, they became the first British punk band to tour the United States.
-According to Brendan Mullen, founder of the Los Angeles club the Masque, their first tour of the U.S. found them favouring very fast tempos, helping to inspire the first wave of West Coast hardcore punk.
-Author Ian Winwood wrote, "In terms of placing boots on the ground, it is The Damned who can be credited as having had the most influence on American punk rock."

 That August, Lu Edmonds was added as a second guitarist.
 Although not yet obvious in their music, the band were heavily inspired by psychedelic rock.
 They unsuccessfully tried to recruit the reclusive Syd Barrett to produce their second studio album.
 They settled for his former Pink Floyd bandmate Nick Mason.
 In November 1977, the album was released as Music for Pleasure and was quickly dismissed by critics.
 Its failure precipitated the band's exit from Stiff Records.
 Scabies was also displeased with the album and quit the band after the recording.
 He was replaced by future Culture Club drummer Jon Moss, who played with the Damned until they dissolved in February 1978.